secretstartups/handbook/business-technology/enterprise-applications/guides/ns-custom-field/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

-# How to create custom fields in Netsuite
+# How to create custom fields in NetSuite

 Recording (private due to finance systems information): [https://youtu.be/7QEw0-E4dTQ](https://youtu.be/7QEw0-E4dTQ)